 Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
-The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application was submitted.
+The applicant is eligible solely for the grant mechanism specified by the CPRIT RFA R-17.2-HIHR High-Impact/High-Risk Research Awards p.7/ RFA under which the grant application was submitted.
 The PI must create a user account in the system to start and submit an application.
 The Co-PI, if applicable, must also create a user account to participate in the application.
-Furthermore, the Authorized Signing Official (ASO) (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (the individual who will manage the grant contract if an award is made) also must create a user account in CARS.
+Furthermore, the Application Signing Official (ASO) (a person authorized to sign and submit the application for the organization), and the Grants Contract/Office of Sponsored Projects Official (the individual who will manage the grant contract if an award is made) also must create a user account in CARS.

-Applications will be accepted beginning at 7 AM central time on August 11, 2015, and must be submitted by 3 PM central time on October 13, 2015.
+Applications will be accepted beginning at 7 AM central time on October 17, 2016, and must be submitted by 3 PM central time on January 17, 2017.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.